Upcoming Provider

 Event times are listed in Eastern and Pacific Time Zones.
 To figure out the group time in your timezone use a timezone converter such as this one from Time and Date.

 These events and trainings are open to any providers who are interested.
 Being a member of HFHPN is not required, except where noted.
-Please directly contact the folks offering the events or trainings with any questions you might have!
+If you have questions about any of the events or trainings, please directly contact the folks running the event directly!

 Invitation to Change Group Leader Training